 Get exclusive member benefits & effect social change.
 Join Today

-Bird flu, also called avian influenza, is a viral infection that can also infect humans and other animals.
+Bird flu, also called avian influenza, is a viral infection that can infect not only birds, but also humans and other animals.
 Most forms of the virus are restricted to birds.

 Currently, the virus isn’t known to spread via human-to-human contact.
 Still, some experts worry that H5N1 may pose a risk of becoming a pandemic threat to humans.

-You may have H5N1 if you experience typical flu-like symptoms such as:
+You may have an H5N1 infection if you experience typical flu-like symptoms such as:

 If you’re exposed to bird flu, you should notify staff before you arrive at the doctor's office or hospital.
 Alerting them ahead of time will allow them to take precautions to protect staff and other patients before caring for you.

 Although there are several types of bird flu, H5N1 was the first avian influenza virus to infect humans.
 The first infection occurred in Hong Kong in 1997.
 The outbreak was linked to handling infected poultry.

 H5N1 occurs naturally in wild waterfowl, but it can spread easily to domestic poultry.
 The disease is transmitted to humans through contact with infected bird feces, nasal secretions, or secretions from the mouth or eyes.

 Consuming properly cooked poultry or eggs from infected birds doesn’t transmit the bird flu, but eggs should never be served runny.
 Meat is considered safe if it has been cooked to an internal temperature of 165�F (73.9�C).

 H5N1 has the ability to survive for extended periods of time.
 Birds infected with H5N1 continue to release the virus in feces and saliva for as long as 10 days.
 Touching contaminated surfaces can spread the infection.